krzjoa/website/content/post/2022-05-21-how-icy-is-sun/word-embedding.md

-As we can see, the line doesn't pass trough the origin.
+As we can see, the line doesn't pass through the origin.
 We have to apply **affine transformation** to shift the whole space, placing **midpoint AB** at (0, 0).
 If we do so, we can easily find orthogonal projection of the point C on the line 'marked' by the **B vector**.
 After we shift the space, the segment $MB$ becomes a vector as it has its start in the origin.

 ```python